rudikiaz/queue-notify-client/README.md

 ## Configuration

-The API base URL is configured in the `config.json` file:
+The API base URL is defined in the `config.json` file.
+For example:

 ```json
 {